 White corn flour (in Italian Biancoperla flour) is the most delicate.
 It comes from the grinding of a variety of white corn, with large grains and pearly color, with a sweet and light flavor.
 This type of flour for polenta is recognized as a typical Venetian product, often accompanied with fish or for sweet recipes.

-Fried Polenta:Fried polenta is usually made with firm polenta.
+Fried polenta is usually made with firm basic polenta.
 In this case, the polenta must be left to cool and then cut into slices.

-Polenta Taragna: Polenta” Taragna” is made with a mix of whole corn flour and medium-grain buckwheat.
-It is widespread in northern Lombardy, especially in Valtellina and in the valleys of the provinces of Bergamo, Brescia and Lecco.
+Polenta” Taragna” is made with a mix of whole corn flour and medium-grain buckwheat.
+It’s widespread in northern Lombardy, especially in Valtellina and in the valleys of the provinces of Bergamo, Brescia and Lecco.

-In the microwave oven: cook polenta in the microwave oven boiling the water in the oven for two minutes at 800 W, using a suitable container.
+Cook polenta in the microwave oven boiling the salted water in the oven for two minutes at 800 W, using a suitable container.
 Pour in the flour, mix and cook for about 20 minutes always at 800 W.